Frequently Asked Questions

 What time is lunch?

 Lunch is available from 12 - 4pm.
 We will be serving a hearty, delicious lunch to fill each rider up!
 Additional lunch tickets can be purchased during registration.
+The deadline to purchase these tickets is June 19, 2026.
+They will NOT be available for purchase on site

 *Vegan and Gluten Free options available